BimboPolitics/LFS/README.md

 Then change directory back to /sources/LFS/lfs/stage-3

-Run each build script in the order they are listed in queue.sh
+Run each build script in the order they are listed in queue.sh except for the systemv script.
+Follow the systemd install instructions.

 It will be helpful if you have this open in a text editor somewhere so you have that list.